A Path Towards Clinical Adaptation of Accelerated MRI: Introduction

 While much success has been found in developing novel algorithms and approaches in accelerated MRI reconstruction, the vast majority of these methods are developed in isolated sandbox environments that do not take hardware and clinical constraints into account.
 For example, current reconstructor neural networks are trained on often prohibitively large datasets for single-anatomy reconstruction tasks with little environmental signal contamination or patient motion \citep{bakker, sriram, loupe}.
 Such datasets also often have a fixed fraction(s) of signal data acquired, which is not representative of the range of undersampling seen by a general-purpose MRI reconstructor.

 In this work, we attempt to overcome these limitations by adjusting model datasets, loss functions, and training pipelines.
 In doing so, we hope to provide a path forward towards clinical adaptation of learning-based methods in accelerated MRI reconstruction.
-Our contributions are as follows: \begin{enumerate} \item (\textbf{Detecting Signal Corruption}) We introduce a self-supervised $k$-space data corruption detector specifically formulated for sparsely sampled MR datasets and show that it accurately flags signal data adversely affected by simulated patient motion and environmental noise. \item (\textbf{Acceleration Factor Balancing}) We explore the benefits of training reconstruction models on variably accelerated data to more accurately simulate the range of undersampling seen by MR scanners. \item (\textbf{Learning Multiple Anatomies}) We propose a loss function to overcome catastrophic forgetting in sequentially learning to reconstruct knee and brain datasets, and investigate tradeoffs in model performance within these two domains. \item (\textbf{Phantom Pre-Training}) We offer a framework for using transfer learning with simulated phantom data to train reconstruction models even when there is limited clinical data available. \end{enumerate} We break down remaining sections on related work (\sectionref{section:related-work}), methods (\sectionref{section:methods}), results (\sectionref{section:results}), and discussion (\sectionref{section:discussion}) by the above contributions.
+Our contributions are as follows: \begin{enumerate} \item (\textbf{Detecting Signal Corruption}) We introduce a self-supervised $k$-space data corruption detector specifically formulated for sparsely sampled MR datasets and show that it accurately flags signal data adversely affected by simulated patient motion and environmental noise. \item (\textbf{Acceleration Factor Balancing}) We explore the benefits of training reconstruction models on variably accelerated data to more accurately simulate the range of undersampling seen by MR scanners. \item (\textbf{Learning Multiple Anatomies}) We propose a loss function to overcome catastrophic forgetting in sequentially learning to reconstruct knee and brain datasets, and investigate tradeoffs in model performance within these two domains. \item (\textbf{Phantom Pre-Training}) We offer a framework for using transfer learning with simulated phantom data to train reconstruction models even when there is limited clinical data available. \end{enumerate} We break down remaining sections on related work (\sectionref{section:related-work}), methods (\sectionref{section:methods}), results (\sectionref{section:results}), and discussion (\sectionref{section:discussion}) by the above contributions.\footnote{In navigating our work, we recommend reading by contribution as opposed to linearly by numbered section.
+For example, reading the Background and Related Work, Methods, and Results associated with `Detecting Signal Corruption' together before moving onto subsections related to another contribution.}